-Offered in an array of different levels of difficulty to choose from, choosing the right telescope allows any user from a beginner to an expert to see just what they want from the sky and what’s found within it.
-Designed with different sized apertures, stands, mounts and more; a telescope can bring joy and wonder of the universe to everyone that chooses to look through it.
+Choosing the right telescope allows any user from a beginner to an expert to see just what they want from the sky.
+Different sized apertures, stands, mounts and more; often make picking a telescope difficult for beginners.
+Understanding key features will help deciding what type of telescope fit your needs.

-What is the best telescope for viewing planets and galaxies?
-Below is our list of telescopes that will bring amazing views for nights to come.
+Which telescope is best for you and your needs?
+Follow below to see our list of the best telescopes that will bring amazing views for nights to come.

-Designed with a large 8-inch aperture that allows this telescope to gather an impressive amount of light, viewing planets and even galaxies if desired.
+Designed with a large 8-inch aperture that allows this telescope to gather an impressive amount of light for viewing planets and even galaxies if desired.

-Complete with SkyAlign technology, this model offers several different alignment procedures including: SkyAlign, Auto 2-Star Align, 1-Star Align, 2-Star Align and Solar System Align.
+As being one of the best telescopes for viewing planets and galaxies.
+The Celestron Nexstar 8 SE comes complete with SkyAlign technology.
+This model offers several different alignment procedures including: SkyAlign, Auto 2-Star Align, 1-Star Align, 2-Star Align and Solar System Align.

 Held in place via a unique single-form arm design along with a steel tripod, both of which break down into separate components for transport.